Karoshi: Karoshi Hotline

 In a 1988 report published by the Karoshi Hotline Network, the majority of the clients who consulted were not workers, but the wives of the workers who had either died because of karoshi or were at high risk of doing so.
 This indicated that those who were stressed out by work either did not realize the cause was overwork or were under social pressure to not express it explicitly or to seek help.

 The Karoshi Hotline received the highest number of calls when it was first established in 1988.
 From 1988 to 1990, there were a total number of 1806 calls received.
-From 1990 to 2007, the number of calls received per year decreased, but still maintained an average of 400 calls per year.
+From 1990 to 2007, the number of calls received per year was lower, but has not shown a clear trend of further decrease.

 Effects on society

 Suicide can be induced by overwork-related stress or when people are dismissed.
 The deceased person's families demand damages when such deaths occur.
 Life insurance companies started putting one-year exemption clauses in their contracts.
 They did this so that the person must wait one year to commit suicide in order for the family to receive the money.

 There is a new movement of Japanese workers, formed as a result of karoshi.
 Compared to older Japanese people who often work overtime, young Japanese people are preferring part-time work.
 This is a new style of career choice for the young Japanese people who want to try out different jobs in order to figure out their own potential.
 These individuals work for "hourly wages rather than regular salaries," and are called "freeters."
 The number of freeters has increased throughout the years, from 200,000 in the 1980s to about 400,000 in 1997.

 Freeters undergo a special kind of employment, defined by Atsuko Kanai as those who are currently employed and referred to as "part-time workers or arbeit (temporary workers), who are currently employed but wish to be employed as part time workers, or who are currently not in the labor force and neither doing housework nor attending school but wish to be employed only as part-time workers."